Robert076/code-buddy/README.md

 # 🌎 code-buddy

 CLI tool for fetching the latest gitignore templates for your language when you start a new project.
+The templates are taken from the official [github gitignore repository](https://github.com/github/gitignore).

 ## 🍿 Live demo
 https://github.com/user-attachments/assets/16e40405-fce4-4d0f-a1cd-a895b1041262